grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "10 minutes Shakes," said Hemi, speaking softly since he was less than a meter from Shakes' head.
 "We need to start descending now."

-"Just curious Hemi, how fuckin' deep do you think it is here?"
+"Just curious Hemi, how deep do you think it is here?"

 "More than 1000 meters.
 All we are asking the _Gnat_ to do is swim a bit deeper in the very top layer of all that water.
 No big deal."

 Shakes patted the rusting cold steel of the hull closest to his head.
 "Boat, You're the only thing that can keep us from being sucked into that hole under us.
 It wants us, I can feel it --- but you're a good little boat, even Hemi says so.
-You're just the tool to keep us out of that fucking hole."
+You're just the tool to keep us out of that hole."
 With this clandestine blessing, he pushed the yoke forward and the _Gnat's_ little dive planes responded by angling downward.

 They gained depth quickly, and almost immediately the hull of the _Gnat_ began to groan with the stress of it.